CLI

 app/page.tsx | create-next-app | Default page |

-app/layout.tsx | Visor (overwrites default) | Imports globals.css and injects FOWT_SCRIPT inline in <head> |
+app/layout.tsx | Visor (overwrites default) | Imports globals.css, injects FOWT prevention inline in <head>, and applies the theme's declared color-scheme at the root (see below) |

 app/globals.css | Visor adapter | CSS custom properties generated from .visor.yaml |

-.visor.yaml | Visor starter | Editable theme — colors, typography, radius, shadows |
+.visor.yaml | Visor starter | Editable theme — colors, typography, radius, shadows, color-scheme |

 tsconfig.json, next.config.ts, .gitignore | create-next-app | Standard scaffolding |